Silver Republican Party

 The Silver Republican Party, later known as the Lincoln Republican Party, was a United States political party from 1896 to 1901.
 It was so named because it split from the Republican Party by supporting free silver (effectively, expansionary monetary policy) and bimetallism.
 The main Republican Party opposed free silver and supported the gold standard.
-Silver Republican strength was concentrated in the Western states where silver mining was an important industry.
+The strength of the Silver Republicans was concentrated in the Western United States, where silver mining was an important industry.
 A leading spokesman in the House of Representatives was Willis Sweet of Idaho.
 Silver Republicans were elected to the Congress from several Western states.
 In both the 1896 and 1900 presidential elections, Silver Republicans supported Democratic presidential nominee William Jennings Bryan over Republican nominee William McKinley.

-In 1901, the Silver Republican Party disbanded and most of its members rejoined the Republican Party, particularly after Theodore Roosevelt became president in September 1901.
+In 1901, the Silver Republican Party disbanded and most of its members rejoined the Republican Party, particularly after Theodore Roosevelt became president in September 1901 following William McKinley's assassination.
 However, some Silver Republicans, such as Senator Fred Dubois of Idaho and former Secretary of the Interior Henry M. Teller of Colorado, joined the Democratic Party instead in order to aid the Bryan wing of the party against the conservative Bourbon Democrats.